Ghatshila: History

-According to legends, the royal family of the Kingdom of Dhalbhum ware originally the members of the primitive Bhumij race, who was selected by the other Bhumij chiefs as their feudal ruler.
+According to legends, the royal family of the Kingdom of Dhalbhum were originally the members of the primitive Bhumij race, who was selected by the other Bhumij chiefs as their feudal ruler.
 The zamindars later became Hinduised, and adopted the title 'Dhal' or 'Dhabal Deo'.
 These families kept up a sort of semi-royal state and dignified their heir-apparent and those in immediate succession with title of honour, which denotes precedence.
 Thus, in the Dhal dynasty of Dhalbhum, the oldest son of the ruling king (Rajah) took the title of Jubraj (Yuvraj), the second that of Hikkim, the third of Bara Thakur, the fourth that of Kuar, the fifth that of Musib and the rest Babu.

 The area of the kingdom of Dhalbhum was approximately 1200 sqmi.
 Raja Jaganath constructed the Rankini Mandir at Galudih.
 But due to some problem, he shifted the Kali temple along with all the associates and other people to Ghatsila and built up a temple of goddess Kali, beside Ghatshila police station which is known as Rankini Mata.

 Ghatshila was the administrative capital of Dhalbhum.
 Ghatshila has several palaces, schools and administrative buildings constructed by the rulers of Dhalbhum zamindari.